-"Personal identification document" means a birth certificate, a driver's license, a State identification card, a public, government, or private employment identification card, a social security card, a license issued under the Firearm Concealed Carry Act firearm owner's identification eard, a credit card, a debit card, or a passport issued to or on behalf of a person other than the offender, or any document made or issued, or falsely purported to have been made or issued, by or under the authority of the United States Government, the State of Illinois, or any other state political subdivision of any state, or any other governmental
+identification document" "Personal means birth а certificate, a driver's license, a State identification card, a public, government, or private employment identification card, a social security card, a license issued under the Firearm Concealed Carry Act firearm owner's identification card, a credit card, a debit card, or a passport issued to or on behalf of a person other than the offender, or any document made or issued, or falsely purported to have been made or issued, by or under the authority of the United States Government, the State of Illinois, or any other state political subdivision of any state, or any other governmental or quasi-governmental organization that is of a type intended for the purpose of identification of an individual, or any such document made or altered in a manner that it falsely purports to have been made on behalf of or issued to another person or by the authority of one who did not give that authority.

-- 1 or quasi-governmental organization that is of a type intended - 2 for the purpose of identification of an individual, or any - 3 such document made or altered in a manner that it falsely - 4 purports to have been made on behalf of or issued to another - 5 person or by the authority of one who did not give that - 6 authority. - 7 "Personal identifying information" means any of the - 8 following information: - 9 (1) A person's name. - 10 (2) A person's address. - 11 (3) A person's date of birth. - 12 (4) A person's telephone number. - 13 (5) A person's driver's license number or State of - 14 Illinois identification card as assigned by the Secretary - of State of the State of Illinois or a similar agency of - another state. - 17 (6) A person's social security number. - 18 (7) A person's public, private, or government - 19 employer, place of employment, or employment - 20 identification number. - 21 (8) The maiden name of a person's mother. - 22 (9) The number assigned to a person's depository - account, savings account, or brokerage account. - 24 (10) The number assigned to a person's credit or debit - card, commonly known as a "Visa Card", "MasterCard", - 26 "American Express Card", "Discover Card", or other similar
+"Personal identifying information" means any of the

+- 1 following information:

+- 2 (1) A person's name.

+- 3 (2) A person's address.

+- (3) A person's date of birth.

+- (4) A person's telephone number.

+- 6 (5) A person's driver's license number or State of

+7 Illinois identification card as assigned by the Secretary

+8 of State of the State of Illinois or a similar agency of

+9 another state.

+- 10 (6) A person's social security number.

+- 11 (7) A person's public, private, or government 12 employer, place of employment, or employment 13 identification number.

+- 14 (8) The maiden name of a person's mother.

+- (9) The number assigned to a person's depository account, savings account, or brokerage account.

+- (10) The number assigned to a person's credit or debit card, commonly known as a "Visa Card", "MasterCard", "American Express Card", "Discover Card", or other similar cards whether issued by a financial institution, corporation, or business entity.

+- (11) Personal identification numbers.

+- 23 (12) Electronic identification numbers.

+- 24 (13) Digital signals.

+- 25 (14) User names, passwords, and any other word, 26 number, character or combination of the same usable in